Function

 Web Search API

-UR-2.0 natively integrates three mainstream Web search APIs: Tavily, Exa, and GLM.
-These APIs can be directly used as Retriever Server backends to enable online information retrieval and real-time knowledge augmentation.
+These APIs can be directly used as the retrieval backend of the Retriever Server to achieve online information retrieval and real-time knowledge enhancement.

-Step 1: Configure API Keys
+Step 1: Configure API Key

 export TAVILY_API_KEY="your retriever key"

-It is recommended to manage keys centrally using a .env configuration file.
-In the UR-2.0 root directory, rename the template file .env.dev to .env and fill in your key information, for example:
+In the UltraRAG root directory, rename the template file .env.dev to .env, and fill in your key information, for example:

 LLM_API_KEY=